 To set up a custom php.ini file, follow these steps:

-After you copy the php.ini file and set its permissions, you can verify that the configuration is active.
-To do this, create a PHP test file that contains the following code in the same directory where the php.ini file is located:
+- After you create the php.ini file and set its permissions, you can verify that the configuration is active.
+To do this, create a phpinfo file in the directory where you created the php.ini